yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 }
 ```

-Please refer to the [Filtering](runtime-filtering.md) chapter for more details.
+Please refer to the [Filtering](runtime-filtering.md) section for more details.

 Assets